BUSD (BUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BUSD Historical Price

-According to the latest data gathered on BUSD live price page, the current price of BUSD is 0.998852USD.
-The circulating supply of BUSD(BUSD) is 57.79M BUSD , giving it a market capitalization of $57.73M.
+According to the latest data gathered on BUSD live price page, the current price of BUSD is 0.994164USD.
+The circulating supply of BUSD(BUSD) is 57.79M BUSD , giving it a market capitalization of $57.52M.

 The BUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.